Skip to content ↓

 In our school, the teaching of English allows pupils to incrementally build their skills in reading and writing within a carefully designed curriculum.
 We have a rigorous and well organised English curriculum and framework that provides many purposeful opportunities for reading, writing and discussion.
 We use a wide variety of quality texts including fiction, non-fiction, poetry and film clips to motivate and inspire our children.
 Teachers also ensure that cross curricular links with concurrent theme work are woven in the programme of study.

-Spoken language underpins the development of reading and writing and is integral across the whole curriculum – cognitively, socially and linguistically.
-The quality and variety of language that pupils hear and speak are vital for developing their vocabulary and grammar and their understanding of reading and writing.
-Teachers ensure pupils are confident and competent in spoken language and listening skills, by building secure foundations through use of discussion and debate.
-Pupils are encouraged to listen and respond appropriately; ask relevant questions to extend their understanding and knowledge; articulate and justify answers, arguments and opinions; and give well-structured descriptions, explanations and narratives for different purposes.
-Pupils are taught to maintain attention and participate actively in collaborative conversations and to consider and evaluate different viewpoints.
-Teachers provide opportunities for pupils to participate in presentations, performances, role play and improvisations and debates.
-Through drama, pupils are given the opportunity and encouragement to develop and demonstrate their creative talents and imagination.
+Oracy underpins the development of reading and writing and is woven throughout the curriculum—cognitively, socially and linguistically.
+The quality and variety of language pupils hear and use are essential for building vocabulary, grammar, and understanding.
+Teachers develop pupils’ confidence and competence in speaking and listening by creating strong foundations through discussion and debate.
+Pupils are encouraged to listen carefully, respond appropriately, ask questions to deepen understanding, and articulate and justify answers, arguments and opinions.
+They learn to give clear, structured explanations and narratives for different purposes, maintain attention in collaborative conversations, and consider and evaluate alternative viewpoints.
+Opportunities for presentations, performances, role play, improvisation and debate are provided, and through drama pupils are supported to develop creativity and imagination.

 Phonics